lailabougria/talks/message-processing-failed-but-whats-the-root-cause/resources.md

 # Resources

-I have received multiple requests for additional resources on the topics I touched on during the talk, especially regarding testing and OpenTelemetry.
+I have received multiple requests for additional resources on the topics I touched on during the talk, especially regarding OpenTelemetry.
 Here you can find a list of resources to further your understanding of these topics.

 ## Testing message-driven systems